 By two o’clock that afternoon, I’d fired the rifle five more times, all but one of them resulting in another squirrel for my pack and an ever-widening grin upon my face.
 I had every reason to smile.
 It’s not every day I bag a near-limit of squirrels with a .32 caliber muzzleloader.

-My particular rifle is a Blue Ridge series .32 caliber from Cabela's, made in Italy by Davide Pedersoli.
+My particular rifle is a Blue Ridge series .32 caliber, made in Italy by Davide Pedersoli.
 It’s a percussion, but an identical .32-caliber flintlock is also available.
-It’s 55 inches long and weighs just shy of 8 pounds.
+It’s 55 inches long and weighs just shy of eight pounds.
 At first glance, I thought the length would be cumbersome, but the gun is incredibly well-balanced.

 While aesthetically pleasing, the rifle arrived as a very simple piece, with few bells-and-whistles.
 The hardwood stock is pretty, but plain; the elongated brass trigger guard is appealing visually, but nothing elaborate.
 Accustomed as I am to blued metal, I was somewhat surprised to see the .32 sporting a browned octagonal barrel.
 The piece does come with fully adjustable double (set) triggers.